drdeeks/File-Encryptor/README.md

 # File Encryptor GUI

-A sophisticated yet darkly humorous desktop application for encrypting and managing your files.
-Built with Electron, React, and a healthy dose of existential dread.
+A sophisticated desktop application for encrypting and managing your files with a modern, user-friendly interface.
+Built with Electron, React, and Node.js, featuring AES-256-CBC encryption with a healthy dose of dark humor.

 ## 🔒 Features

 ### Core Encryption
-- **File Encryption**: Secure your files with AES-256-CBC encryption
+- **File Encryption**: Secure your files with AES-256-CBC encryption using scrypt key derivation
 - **Multiple File Handling Options**:
   - **Keep Original**: Preserve the original file (for the sentimental)
   - **Delete Original**: Remove the original file after encryption (no looking back)